chrissarmstrong/seeking-manifold/content/Running Thoughts/A Gaggle of Migos.md

 ![[immunity-flux.png]]

+*hiss??*

 Yikes!
 Then again, I'm represented by a mouse.
 I should be thankful it ended like that 😅

 At any rate, I hope that gave you a sense of the diversity that exists within a single LLM, and what interacting with one can be like.
-The thing has been trained on *many* more books and articles than you or I will ever read, and so it has been exposed to all kinds of stuff!
+The thing has been trained on *many* more books and articles than you or I will ever read, and so it has been exposed to all kinds of stuff.
 You just have to tease it out.

+I also think about it like this: This may well be the *least* capable, *least* knowledgeable language model I'll interact with in the future.
+In a few years I will look back on this post like I now look back on [[CLIP Guided Diffusion|my old post about early text-to-image systems]]: "Aww, how quaint!"

 [^1]: I'm not into role play, per se, but I do use the tools to do the sort of model exploration I show in this post.